rodneyrehm/php-template-engines/notes.md

 * no auto escaping, [mentioned](http://www.raintpl.com/Forum/Development-Forum/Rain-TPL-3/?t=151#p_517) as of v3
 * modifiers `{$foo|modifier}` may take only a single argument `{$foo|modifier:1}` is ok, `{$foo|modifier:1:2}` is not
+* no default modifiers (other than what php-core-functions can be used directly) supplied

 ### Iterating Arrays ###